Chelsea's injury crisis: Kante case a huge cause for concern at Stamford Bridge | Goal.com

 There are hopes that Abraham could be fit for Saturday's crunch top-four showdown with Tottenham but Frank Lampard spoke of a "frustrating night on many levels" after seeing his side undone by a combination of injuries, VAR and poor finishing in the disappointing home loss to United.

 "I think he has got a broken nose now," the Chelsea manager said of Christensen.
 "Callum for the weekend?
-No. Pulisic, no. N'Golo is a no from today.
-Tammy is a maybe.
+No. Pulisic, no. Tammy is a maybe.
 It is not going our way at the minute on injuries.
 It is frustrating."

-Particularly concerning is the case of Kante, who has been a shadow of his former self this season.
+Particularly concerning is the case of Kante, who has been a shadow of his former self this season and is now facing three weeks on the sidelines.

 There are legitimate concerns within Chelsea that he has long-term issues that need managing and the club are perhaps now counting the cost of him playing in the 4-1 Europa League final win with an injury.